DevYukine/rustfoil/README.md

 This will generate an `index.tfl` file in the same directory that `rustfoil.exe` is located.

-- Other flags and options:
+- For a more comprehensive guide, check out [ii0606226](https://github.com/ii0606226)'s step-by-step guide [here](https://ii0606226.github.io/gdrive-compendium/rustfoil-steps)!

+## Flags and Options

 Flag | Description
 :--- | :---